Naomi-Ugwuoke/DataPortfolioProjects/README.md

-This is a storage space for all my data projects that I want to showcase.
+This is a repository for showcasing my data projects.